hirosystems/docs/docs/stacks-2.1-upgrades.md

 ### Coinbase payouts

-The Stacks 2.1 updates support alternate recipients for Coinbase transactions.
-The `alt_recipient` value is passed in the blockchain transaction, and the API returns a new Coinbase `alt_recipient` property on applicable requests; however, if you want to use the latest methods detailed above, you need to update `@stacks/stacking` to version >=`6.0.0`.
+The Stacks 2.1 upgrade supports alternate recipients for Coinbase transactions.
+The `alt_recipient` value is passed in the blockchain transaction, and the API returns a new Coinbase `alt_recipient` property on applicable requests; if you want to use the latest methods detailed above, you need to update `@stacks/stacking` to version >=`6.0.0`.

 The `alt_recipient` value varies based on the standard vs. contract principal recipients.

-Standard principal recipient:
+Standard principal recipient sample:
 `"alt_recipient": "ST2X2FYCY01Y7YR2TGC2Y6661NFF3SMH0NGXPWTV5" <-- New`

-Contract principal recipient:
+Contract principal recipient sample:
 `"alt_recipient": "ST2X2FYCY01Y7YR2TGC2Y6661NFF3SMH0NGXPWTV5.hello_world" <-- New`

 ### PoX-2 support for Rosetta API